Best Christmas bedding to count down the sleeps in style | Ideal Home

 Best Christmas bedding to count down the sleeps in style

-The rise of Christmas bedding sets has gone through the roof this year, with everyone from John Lewis to Aldi getting in on the trend.
+The rise of Christmas bedding sets has gone through the roof in recent years, with everyone from John Lewis to Aldi getting in on the action.

-Say you have a set of Christmas bedding and you will no doubt be met with some curious looks, but why not?!
+Mention you have a set of Christmas bedding and you will no doubt be met with some curious looks, but why not?!
 We dress the other rooms of the home for the festive season so why not show some Christmas appreciation to our bedrooms.

-We firmly believe Christmas bedding is not just for the kids.
-Although most designs do feature in a standard single size duvet, we wanted to highlight that there’s no shame in showing your love of Christmas with a more grown up festive-themed bedding set.
+We firmly believe Christmas bedding is not just for kids.
+Although most designs do feature in a standard single size duvet, they also cater for larger double beds.
+We wanted to highlight that there’s no shame in showing your love of Christmas with a more grown up festive-themed bedding set.

-Looking to add an extra layer of decoration?
-Best Christmas cushions for adding a little festive cheer

-Best Scandi style bedding
+Best Christmas bedding sets for 2018

 Complete your Scandi Christmas look the help of this red and white Nordic-style bedding.
-The super soft, brushed cotton duvet set will help to create an alpine chalet feel for cosy winter nights.
-This versatile design features a simple ribbon stripe on the reserve.
-The double duvet is sold with two matching pillowcases.
+The non-crease cotton-mix duvet set will help to create an alpine chalet feel for cosy winter nights.
+This versatile design features a simple snowflake stripe on the reserve.
+The duvet sets are sold with matching pillowcases, ranging from Single- Super King.

-Buy now: Brush cotton Reversible Scandi Stripe Duvet Cover, £17, George Home
+Buy now: Red Snowflake Print Duvet Cover, from £10, George Home

-Best winter ski scene
+3. Best winter ski scene – M&Co

-This ski chic design offers an subtle nod to Christmas rather than an out and proud Santa number.
+This woodland chic design offers an subtle nod to Christmas rather than an out and proud Santa number.
 The picturesque alpine scene with log cabin and fir trees is enough to conjure up a snowy North Pole feel without being too Christmas focused – meaning it’ll see you through to the end of February.

-Buy now: Winter Ski Scene duvet Cover and Pillowcase, from £17, John Lewis
+The brushed cotton design is a best-seller every year – easy to see why!

 Best seasonal sentiments